Will AI Induce a Pandemic?

 What follows is a work of fiction — an imaginative look at one possible future, offered not to alarm but to help us think, pray, and prepare.

 When the first headlines hit, my irritation rose before I finished reading.
 NEW OUTBREAK.
 EXPERTS URGE RESTRICTIONS.
 I’d lived through enough pandemic rhetoric to distrust the tone.
 I wasn’t raising my kids to outsource prudence to a press conference.
 People need people: church, school, potlucks, neighbors.
-The cure can’t be worse than the disease.
+Keeping people apart has its own body count.
 I pocketed my phone and went back to the kitchen.

 “From a virus?”
 I asked, skeptical.